antonjan/rf_noise_antenna/README.md

 # rf_noise_antenna
 This repository will have all the details for the active antenna board for Rasdpberry PI<br>
 This project will have the Raspberry Pi HAT that will switch in the LOW and HIGH pass filters depending on IO-PIN4 on raspberry Pi.<br>
+What is still missing from this project is the actual active antenna.<br>
 <b>RF Noise Block Diagram</b><br>
 ![Block Diagram ](doc/rf_noise_block_diagram_v1.png?raw=true "Block Diagram")<br>
 There is also a Isolation transformer on the board to eliminate the DC ground from the antenna and generating noise.<br>